mansij3112/UI-Challenge/README.md

 ## Implementation

-1. In the directory 'UI-Challenge-main' the terminal, run 'npm install'
+1. cd to the directory 'UI-Challenge-main' in the terminal & run 'npm install'
 2. Run 'node index.js'
 3. Open up 'http://localhost:9876/'